nymtech/dev-portal/src/tutorials/simple-service-provider/user-client.md

 function sendMessageToMixnet() {

     var nameInput = (<HTMLInputElement>document.getElementById("nameInput")).value;
-    var serviceSelect = (<HTMLInputElement>document.getElementById("serviceSelect")).value;
     var textInput = (<HTMLInputElement>document.getElementById("textInput")).value;

     const messageContentToSend = {
         name : nameInput,
-        service : serviceSelect,
         comment : textInput,
-        fromAddress : ourAddress
     }

     const message = {
-        type: "send",
+        type: "sendAnonymous",
         message: JSON.stringify(messageContentToSend),
         recipient: targetAddress,
-        withReplySurb: false,
+        replySurbs: 5
     }

     displayJsonSend(message);
     websocketConnection.send(JSON.stringify(message));
 }
 ```

 Nym clients accept messages in either binary or JSON formats.
-Since you are sending JSON data, you need to `stringify` any `message`s you wish to send through the mixnet
+Since you are sending JSON data, you need to `stringify` any `message`s you wish to send through the mixnet.

+You are sending [replySURBs]() along with the message to the SP.
+This allows the SP to reply to you without you having to doxx yourself and supply a 'return address' in a readable form to it.
+TLDR; SURBs allow for anonymous replies from mixnet services!

 * Below `sendMessageToMixnet()`, add the following: